fusioncharts/dev_centre_docs/getting-started/plain-javascript/export-charts-using-plain-javascript.md

 ## Export Chart Data in XLSX Format

-FusionCharts lets you export the rendered charts in JPG, PNG, SVG, and PDF formats.
+FusionCharts lets you export the rendered charts in JPG, PNG, SVG, or PDF format.
 Starting v3.13.5, FusionCharts Suite XT introduces exporting chart data in the XLSX format (as an Excel spreadsheet).

 To enable chart exporting, set the chart level attribute `exportEnabled` to **1**.
 The <span> ![image](/images/exporting-as-image-and-pdf-export-button.jpg) </span> (menu) button is then visible on the top-right corner of the chart.
 Click/hover over the button to see a dropdown menu with the export options, as shown in the image below: